YahooArchive/mojito/docs/dev_guide/topics/mojito_data.rst

-This chapter will first discuss how your applications can get data and then look at how mojits can share that data with binders, other mojits, as well as how to rehydrate data.
+This chapter will first discuss how your applications can get data and then look at how mojits can share that data with binders, other mojits, as well as how to re-hydrate data.

 .. _mojito_data-getting: